OKVojta/stop-war/README.md

 "See!
 The beacons of Gondor are alight, calling for aid.
 War is kindled.
 See, there is the fire on Amon Dîn, and flame on Eilenach; and there they go speeding west: Nardol, Erelas, Min-Rimmon, Calenhad, and the Halifirien on the borders of Rohan." - Gandalf | The Return of the King.

+!!!
+LIGHT UP YOUR BEACON !!!

 *************************************************************
-Executable .exe file is here: https://easyupload.io/lfcyh5
+Executable .exe file for Windows is here: https://easyupload.io/lfcyh5
 *************************************************************